Thursday, July 23, 2015

 2 - Flaccid Scrum, by Martin Fowler

 "What's happened is that they haven't paid enough attention to the internal quality of their software.
-If you make that mistake you'll soon find your productivity dragged down because it's much harder to add new features than you'd like.
-You've taken on a crippling Technical Debt and your scrum has gone weak at the knees."
+If you make that mistake, you'll soon find your productivity dragged down because it's much harder to add new features.
+You've taken on a crippling Technical Debt, and your scrum has gone weak at the knees."

 3 - Scrum and XP: Better Together, by Mike Cohn

 Availble via wayback machine internet archive to article now removed from Scrum Alliance Site